ahmedtaha2/CrowdFunding/README.md

 # CrowdFunding

-1. packages needed to be installed :
+1. packages needed to be installed : * pip install django
--pip install django